-Analysis | Sleet versus snow: The reason behind Thursday’s icy mess
+Analysis | Sleet vs. snow: The reason behind Thursday’s icy mess

 Whether cloud layers generate snow or sleet depends critically on the layering of temperature in and below those clouds.
 This is shown in the graphic below.
 Let’s start with snow being made in cloud layers above 5,000 feet, in subfreezing air.
 A wedge of milder air intrudes off the warm Atlantic, in the lower layer of the cloud.

-Flakes passing through this elevated mild air partially melt into icy rain drops.
+Flakes passing through this elevated mild air partially melt into icy raindrops.
 But this is only half the story.
 Below the warm wedge is a layer of subfreezing, Arctic air trapped against the Appalachians.
 This layer can be several thousand feet deep, due to a process known as cold air damming.
 The raindrops freeze into clear grains of ice.
 Those ice grains, called sleet, pile up into an opaque mass of crunchy ice on surfaces.

 In the above diagram, the east winds ushering in mild air aloft are shown blowing off the ocean, but milder air can arrive from a multitude of directions.
 Weather balloon data from 7 a.m.
 Thursday showed these winds coming from the southwest, with the flow overrunning a chilly Arctic flow from the north, closer to the ground.